mvstepanek/techseovitals.com/src/blog/essential-technical-seo-monitoring-to-protect-your-business.md

 ---
 title: 'Essential Technical SEO Monitoring to Protect Your Business'
-description: 'Learn essential technical SEO monitoring strategies to protect your business.
-Discover key metrics, tools, and practices to maintain search visibility and performance.'
+description: 'A single robots.txt error can kill your revenue overnight.
+Essential monitoring strategies to safeguard your business from costly technical mistakes.'
 permalink: '/blog/essential-technical-seo-monitoring-to-protect-your-business/'
 layout: 'blog-post'
 date: '2025-06-12'